-If an MHCP recipient elects to participate in a weight loss program, the recipient may be billed for components of the program that are not covered, as long as the recipient is informed of charges in advance.
+If an MHCP member elects to participate in a weight loss program, the member may be billed for components of the program that are not covered, as long as the member is informed of charges in advance.

 *Authorization may be required for mental health services.
 Refer to MHCP Mental Health Service policy for requirements.

 MHCP does not cover the following weight loss services: